-The governors present their annual report together with the financial statements and auditors' report of the charitable company for the year ended 31 August 2013.
+The governors present their annual report together with the financial statements and auditors' report of the charitable company for the period 1 August 2011 to 31 August 2012.
 The governors' report is a directors' report for the purposes of s417 of the Companies Act 2006.